hihun8072/7z-wasm/README.md

 # 7-Zip WASM

+Fork of https://github.com/use-strict/7z-wasm with updated version of 7zip.

 7-Zip compiled to WASM with emscripten.
 Based on 7-Zip 24.09 (2024-11-29).

 - Runs in any JavaScript environment that supports WASM (Browser or NodeJS)